top of page

 Once an industrial area that occupied World War 2 storage units, Oracle Park has certainly helped revitalize the surrounding area since its opening in 2000.
 Located in the district known as China Basin, the area around the yard has seen its share of high-end luxury units migrate into the neighborhood.

-Among the popular pre and post-game, hangouts are MoMo’s and Lucky Strike, conveniently located across the street from the yard’s grand entrance, Willie Mays Plaza on 3rd, and King, MoMo’s is right around the corner on 2nd and King.
+Among the popular pre and post-game hangouts are MoMo’s and Lucky Strike, conveniently located across the street from the yard’s grand entrance, Willie Mays Plaza on 3rd, and King.
+MoMo’s is right around the corner on 2nd and King.

 If you are looking to explore the area during your visit to China Basin, the San Francisco Municipal Transit Authority offers trolley service to and from the yard, with the “N” line taking fans by historic Golden Gate Park with stations along Market Street in downtown connecting you to other trolley and transit lines to explore other parts of The City.
-Speaking of the Golden Gate, if it’s that highly talked about the bridge you want to visit, you can take the “N” to Judah Street and 19th Avenue and transfer to bus line 28.
+Speaking of the Golden Gate, if it’s that highly talked about bridge you want to visit, you can take the “N” to Judah Street and 19th Avenue and transfer to bus line 28.
 The 28 will drop you off right at the foot of the bridge.

 Fisherman’s Wharf is not far from the yard either.
 One could walk along King Street through The Embarcadero to The Wharf and enjoy the sweeping views of the bay throughout the approximately 3-mile walk.
 Or one could take one of San Francisco’s vintage street cars to The Wharf as well.
 Scoffed by locals as being touristy, if it’s your first time venturing into The City, you may still want to pay a visit to The Wharf and grab yourself a crab sandwich or some chowder on sourdough from one of the many vendors.
 One of my favorite activities to do at The Wharf is visiting the sea lions along the pier at the Sea Lion Center.